agiordan101/ft_ssl/README.md

 `usage: ./ft_ssl command [files] [flags]`

-To launch all unitests script:
+A lot of example can be found in *unitests* folder, to launch all these unitests script:
     `make test`

 **No C libraries used.**
 The only externals functions: